1. Complete application online at www.utep.edu/graduate/apply-now/apply-now.html

 - Other evidence of relevant personal or professional experience, such as a resume or curriculum vitae, which would support your application.

 4. As part of the application, the applicant must select an advisor from among participating faculty in the PhD program.
-Written verification from the faculty member accepting the role as mentor is required, and must be sent to the IHS PhD Program office (firstname.lastname@example.org).
-A list of faculty with research profiles is available here: www.utep.edu/chs/ihs/people/faculty.html
+Written verification from the faculty member accepting the role as mentor is required, and must be sent to the IHS PhD Program coordinator (email@example.com).
+A list of faculty with research profiles is available here: www.utep.edu/chs/ihs/people/faculty.html.

-5. An interview (either in person, or via telephone or Skype) will be scheduled with the potential advisor, the IHS PhD Program’s Director and Coordinator, and representatives of the program’s Executive Council.
+5. Applicant packets will be reviewed by members of the program's advisory committee to determine if an offer to interview will be extended.
+Please note that applicants are not automatically extended this opportunity.
+For those selected for an interview (either in person, or via telephone or Skype), the session will be scheduled with the potential advisor, the IHS PhD Program’s director and coordinator, and representatives of the program’s advisory committee.

-6. A letter from the IHS PhD Program and the Graduate School will be sent to the applicant notifying him/her of the admission decision.
+6. An emailed letter from the IHS PhD Program and the Graduate School will be sent to the applicant notifying him/her of the admission decision, either following the first review, or after interviews for candidates selected to proceed to that stage.
 Classes begin in the fall semeser following admission.

 Choosing an Advisor